jubayer-webdev/ProgrammingHeroWebCourse/README.md

 you can also login/logout from the Vercel CLI site.

-6. Deploy to Vercel
+7. Deploy to Vercel

-After doing the above instruction, then open the terminal with correct path and give the command, then follow the commands, your server site will Deploy on vercel, inshaALLAH.
+After doing the above instruction, then open the terminal with correct path and give the command below, then follow the commands, your server site will Deploy on vercel, inshaALLAH.

 ```bash